Islamic views on concubinage: Classical Islamic jurisprudence

 Classical Islamic law attempted to address issues of concubinage and slavery.
-It main sources were the Qur'an, the sunnah of Muhammad and ijma or consensus.
+Its main sources were the Qur'an, the sunnah of Muhammad and ijma or consensus.
 Classical jurists were also influenced by the practice of the Byzantines and Sassanians whom the Muslims had recently conquered.

 A man could obtain as many concubines as he could afford and terminate the relationship at will.
 The concubine was owed basic obligations and was to be treated humanely.
-If the concubine had children, she became umm al-walad, and any children from concubinage were considered equal to those from a marriage.
+If the concubine had children acknowledged by the father, she became umm al-walad, and any children from concubinage were considered equal to those from a marriage.

 Modern Islamic scholars consider concubinage no longer permissible as discussed in section below.

 Permissibility and number of concubines

 Muslim scholars debated whether it was permissible to have concubines, and if so, how many.
 The majority of pre-modern Islamic scholars accepted the institution of concubinage.
 However, some scholars dissented.
-Fakhr al-Din al-Razi, a Shafi'i scholar, believed the Quran allows sexual relations only with one's wife.
-The Qaramati sect rejected both concubinage and polygamy as contrary to Islam, as did the Fatimid Al-Hakim.
+Fakhr al-Din al-Razi, a twelfth-century Shafi'i scholar, believed the Quran allows sexual relations only with one's wife.
+The Qarmatians sect rejected concubinage as contrary to Islam.
 The Zaidiyyah considered concubinage distasteful but did not reject it.
 Some academics claim that the Kharijis rejected concubinage, but this claim has been disputed.
+Many of the Mu'tazila considered concubinage haram.

 Most scholars did not place any limits on the number of concubines a man could have.
 However, according to Smith, they did not encourage the practice either.
 Some later Islamic scholars, especially during Ottoman times, did not approve of "excessively" large harem, seeing it as contrary to human dignity and violating Quranic verse 7:29.
 While Muhammad and many sahaba had a concubine or two, large scale concubinage would not be practiced until after the Muslim conquests.

 Umar II, when he became caliph, realized he would no longer have time to spend with his concubines and so he freed some of his concubines and sent them back to their family.
 On the other hand Hasan is said to have three hundred concubines.

 According to some scholars, not just free men but even slaves could have concubines.
 Women were forbidden from taking a male concubine.

 Who could be a concubine?

-Concubines in Islamic law were slaves, never a free woman.
-The only possible sources of acquiring slaves were purchase, capture in war, receiving as gift, or being born into slavery.
+Concubines in Islamic law were slaves, since a slave concubine was the only woman a man could have sex with outside of marriage without it being seen as zina.
+The only legal way of acquiring slaves were purchase, capture in war, receiving as gift, or being born into slavery.
 Of these the most common source was purchase, though in early Islam receiving slaves as part of a tribute was another major source.

 Not all female slaves could become concubines.
 There were a number of categories of female slaves with whom sexual relations were prohibited: